arieligena/wsdl2html/README.md

 ```

 # History
+* 2.3
+	* added order column in HTML output
+	* JDK required 6->7 due error in one case

 * 2.2
 	* Merged from chenjianjx 2.0.2

 * 2.1
+	* Fixed required column in HTML output, It was always Y
-	* Added falabella case and template applies to following:
+	* Added falabella test case and template applies to following:
 		* added cardinality column in HTML output
-	* Fixed required column, It was always Y
 	* Deleted empty cells in HTML output.
 Implies easier copy/paste to other formats (excel, etc)!
 	* Minor changes